Sida loo ahaadaa qof asluub fiican oo ay leeyihiin dhaqan wanaagsan ee USA

 How do you know what is polite in a new country?
 Different cultures behave in different ways.
 These 10 tips will show you good manners in the USA.

 Halkan waxaa ku qoran qaar ka mid ah siyaabaha si ay u muujiyaan asluubta wanaagsan ee dalka Mareykanka.
-Waxay kaa caawin doona inaad si ay u muujiyaan ixtiraam iyo ahaadaa qof asluub fiican in Americans.
+Talooyin waxay kaa caawin doonaan si ay u muujiyaan ixtiraam iyo ahaadaa qof asluub fiican in Americans.

 Here are some ways to show good manners in the United States.
-They will help you to show respect and be polite to Americans.
+These tips will help you to show respect and be polite to Americans.

 1. Waxaad dhahdaa “fadlan”

 1. Say “please”